-- 4.1 The Joint Executive Advisory Board (JEAB) will review the draft budget at its meeting on 24 January 2023 and their comments will be reported to the Executive at its meeting.
-The Capital and Investment Strategy will also be considered by the JEAB on 24 January and by Corporate Governance and Standards Committee on 19 January 2022. - 4.2 Officers have consulted the Lead Councillor for Finance and Planning Policy about assumptions to be used on the level of council tax increase and the proposed budget (including balancing the budget) and he agrees with the approach taken in this report.
+- 4.2 The Capital and Investment Strategy was also considered by the JEAB on 24 January and by Corporate Governance and Standards Committee on 19 January 2022. - 4.3 Officers have consulted the Lead Councillor for Finance and Planning Policy about assumptions to be used on the level of council tax increase and the proposed budget (including balancing the budget) and he agrees with the approach taken in this report.